 Follow the SMART framework when laying down social media goals for your client.
 As in: all goals must be specific, measurable, attainable, relevant and timely.

-This social media consulting proposal has a “project background” section where you can address the client’s needs and any problems.
+This project proposal example has a “project background” section where you can address the client’s needs and any problems.
 Be as specific as possible.
 Use point form, if it helps organize your thoughts.

-With an entire slide dedicated to goals and objectives, you can show off how SMART your goals really are.
+With an entire slide dedicated to goals and objectives, you can show off how SMART your goals really are with this project proposal example.
 Keep it brief.

 Each goal should include: